What happens?

 Authorities have tried to cut down on the debauchery by banning street drinking, not allowing convenience stores in the area to sell alcohol, and keeping the roads closed to pedestrians.

-There were around 100 security guards in the area, and like in previous years, there were no temporary toilets or changing spaces — as it is not an official, organized event.
+There will be around 100 security guards in the area, and like in previous years, there are no temporary toilets or changing spaces — as it is not an official, organized event.

 Cleanup

-If you want to help out Shibuya City with cleanup activities, there are usually many volunteers on the streets in the early morning from October 29 to Halloween.
+There have always been many volunteers on the streets in the early morning over Halloween.
 They are very efficient and the streets are almost spotless by 8 a.m.

 Check out our articles on the awesome costumes we’ve seen throughout the years (2014, 2015, and 2016).
 Note: These photos were taken before attendance was discouraged.